nelson-perez/large-sort/README.md

  // Function that compares two numbers to define their sort order. const compareFunction = (a: number, b: number) => a > b?
 1 : -1;

 // ReadStream or Readable from file const inputStream = fs.createReadStream('input_file.txt', {flags: 'r'});

-// Output stream to the terminal const outputStrea = process.stdout;
+// Output stream to the terminal const outputStream = process.stdout;

-// Wait till the stream open
-await new Promise<void>((resolve) => inputStream.once('open', resolve))
+// Wait till the input stream opens await new Promise<void>((resolve) => inputStream.once('open', resolve))

 // Sort the lines of the inputStream (file "input_file.txt") as numbers and outputs the results to the outputStream (terminal sdtout)